MaratheShruti/-100DaysofCode/README.md

 This is a project file in which I will be uploading the projects I have finished under #100DaysofCoce course offered by Udemy.
+Day 1 to day 14 (beginner).
 Day 1 : Create a band name generator
 Day 2 : Tip calculator
 Day 3 : Rock paper scissors game